Offering your donkeys access to safe trees and shrubs is a great way of supplementing their diet with fibre as well as providing mental stimulation.

 Poisonous plants and trees

 Free choice access to hedgerows or forage trees needs to be carefully considered and all plants identified before introducing your animals to any new grazing or woodland area.
-If you cannot identify the species yourself, we recommend contacting a specialist to be sure.
-Avoid allowing donkeys to consume any plant that you cannot positively identify as safe to avoid poisonous plants and trees.
+If you cannot identify the species yourself using a book then we recommend contacting a specialist to be sure.
+Avoid allowing donkeys to consume any plant that you cannot positively identify as safe.

 Trees that bear berries/fruit may need to be restricted in the autumn as your donkeys are at risk of colic if they gorge themselves on an abundance of fruit.
-Stoned fruit such as plums, cherries and apricots should not be fed as there is not only an increased risk of choking but also the stones contain toxic substances.
+Avoid allowing donkeys access to trees of the Prunus species (plum, cherry, almond, etc) as all parts of these trees can contain varying amounts of a toxic substance and the stones may also present a choke hazard.

 Want to know more?